1. Home

 Just what is mud season?

 Durable footwear is a must any time of the year, but wet conditions require sturdy boots to navigate safely.
 We recommend waterproof hiking boots that have rubber soles, as these will provide the necessary support to avoid injury.
 Gaiters, which are waterproof leg coverings that protect the tops of your boots, are also an important investment.
-They range from ankle length to mid-thigh, and are great at keeping mud and water out of your boots.
+They range from ankle length to mid-thigh and are great at keeping mud and water out of your boots.
+Trekking poles can also help you stay balanced on the trail.

 Related